 The Company's exposure to interest rate risk is limited to its bank balance and the interest thereon is based on market rates.
-At 31 December 2019, the bank balance stood at USD 418,635 (2018: USD 1,053,718) and no bank interest was earned during the financial year.
+At 31 December 2020, the bank balance stood at USD 171,057 (2019: USD 418,635) and no bank interest was earned during the financial year.
+Interest earned is based on the transaction that the Company enters into on the trading platforms.